City of Sacramento

 Employees work in an office environment with moderate noise levels, controlled temperature conditions, and no direct exposure to hazardous physical substances.
 Employees may interact with members of the public or with staff under emotionally stressful conditions while interpreting and enforcing departmental policies and procedures.

-May be required to attend meetings outside of regular working hours.
+May be required to attend meetings outside of regular work hours.

 To apply for this job please visit www.governmentjobs.com.